espressif/ESP8266_RTOS_SDK/examples/system/ota/simple_ota_example/README.md

 *NOTE: `Common Name` of server certificate should be host-name of your server.*

+*NOTE: If using Windows, add `winpty` to the beginning of all your `openssl` commands, or else it cannot accept input from terminal.*

 ```
 openssl req -x509 -newkey rsa:2048 -keyout ca_key.pem -out ca_cert.pem -days 365

 ```

-*NOTE: If using Windows, add `winpty` to the beginning of your `openssl` or else it cannot accept input from terminal.*

 Copy the certificate to `server_certs` directory inside OTA example directory: